VictoriaCook/assignment-02-advanced-css/README.md

 ## Deployed URL

-The URL for the deployed page is here: (INSERT)
+The URL for the deployed page is here: https://victoriacook.github.io/assignment-02-advanced-css/

 ---